-- A. The assisted lease for the old unit has terminated; - B. The owner has given the tenant a notice to vacate, has commenced an action to evict the tenant, or has obtained a court judgment or other process allowing the owner to evict the tenant; or C. The tenant has given notice of lease termination (if the tenant has a right to terminate the - lease on notice to the owner). - D. Tenant must not-- owe any rent. - E. There are no damages beyond ordinary wear and tear.
+- A. The assisted lease for the old unit has terminated; - B. The owner has given the tenant a notice to vacate, if the unit is being sold. - C. The tenant has given notice of lease termination (if the tenant has a right to terminate the lease on notice to the owner). - D. Tenant must not- owe any rent. - E. There is no damage beyond ordinary wear and tear.